Range Xperts Insane Gain XPS-1500 - Heavy Duty Long Range HDTV Versions

-Option 1: For extreme gain for the UHF band only (option 2 adds insane gain on the VHF band too).
-Note, if you need long range on UHF only, we also have it without the VHF Upgrade Here
+*Note, if you need long range on UHF only, here's the listing without the VHF Upgrade Here

 Don't Be Fooled by Tiny Antennas Advertising as 150, 250, or even 990 Mile Range: